andmos/Coffee/CoffeeOrigins.md

 * Berries
 * Floral tones

 Costa Rica is a technical coffee country with a great focus on the farmer's knowledge.
 They protect their Arabica varieties and have banned the cultivation of robust.
-The coffee farms are often small, family run and well run, where the knowledge has been passed down through generations.
+The coffee farms are often small, family-run and well run, where the knowledge has been passed down through generations.
 They often own their own micro mills so that the farmers have the opportunity to work with their prayers from start to finish.
 Honey-processed coffee originates in Costa Rica.
 It is a partially dry coffee where the peel of the mature coffee berry is removed, while much of the pulp is left around the bean while it is drying.
 It gives moisture and sweetness to the taste.